melanie-adler/melanie-adler/README.md

 Other things I do:
 - Go to the museum an abnormal amount of times
-- Walk around the city and look at cool architecture
+- Walk around cities and look at cool architecture
 - Browse websites and say "Wow, nice design!
 (Wish I would have thought of that...)"

 Feel free to ask me about stuff! 🚀